JuliaLang/www_old.julialang.org/soc/projects/ml.md

 {% include toc.html %}

-## Torch.jl

-The [Torch](https://github.com/torch/torch7) library provides a fast implementation of N-dimensional arrays which can run on the CPU or GPU.
-This has been used to build popular machine learning libraries in Lua (torch itself) and Python (via [PyTorch](http://pytorch.org/)).
-Wrapping Torch in Julia would be a great way to get general GPU acceleration of Julia code, and could also be integrated with higher-level Julia ML libraries like Knet, ReverseDiff and Flux.

-**Expected Results**: A Julia package wrapping the Torch C library.

-**Recommended Skills**: Knowledge of Julia's C FFI and calling C code.

-**Mentors**: Mike Innes, Pontus Stenetorp

-## Data loading and training processes for Flux.jl

-Currently [Flux](https://github.com/MikeInnes/Flux.jl) best supports a basic (stochastic) gradient descent training process.
-This project would involve implementing other optimisers like ADAM in the library, as well as extending the training processes to carry out user-configurable analysis or reporting during training.

-**Expected Results**: New optimisers for the Flux library.

-**Recommended Skills**: Familiarity with neural networks.

-**Mentors**: Mike Innes

 ## Model Loading for Flux.jl

 It would be useful to load existing trained models created with other frameworks – say Caffe, TensorFlow or MXNet – into Flux.
 This project would involve investigating the model formats and building readers so that those models can be run in native Julia.